cult-of-coders/grapher/docs/caching_results.md

  * Redis Cacher
  */
 export default class RedisCacher extends BaseResultCacher {
+    // the constructor accepts a config object, that stores it in this.config

-    // this is the default one in case you need to override it generateQueryId(queryName, params) {
+    // this is the default one in case you need to override it
+    // if don't specify if it, it will use this one from BaseResultCacher generateQueryId(queryName, params) {
         return `${queryName}::${EJSON.stringify(params)}`;
     }

     // in case of a count cursor cacheId gets prefixed with 'count::' fetch(cacheId, fetchables) {
-        const {client, ttl} = this.config;
+        // client and ttl are the configs passed when we instantiate it const {client, ttl} = this.config;

         const cacheData = client.get(cacheId);